OfferZen-Community/iot_robots-activity-create_aws_thing/readme.md

 ### Step 4: Create a Certificate and attach it to your Thing

-1. Click on "Create certificate".
+1. Next to "One-click certificate creation", click on "Create certificate".

 <img src="images/create_certificate_1.png">

 2. Next we'll download all the files required for connecting to AWS-IoT.
 There are <b>three</b> files you need:
 a) The <b>certificate</b> (cert.pem file).
 b) The <b>private key</b> (private.key file).
-c) The <b>root CA</b>. *Note that the UI has recently changed so this screenshot is outdated.* You will need to follow the "Download" link, and on the next page download the `VeriSign Class 3 Public Primary G5 root CA certificate`
+c) The <b>root CA</b>.
+Follow the "download" link, and on the next page download the `VeriSign Class 3 Public Primary G5 root CA certificate` (right click -> "download linked file")

 <img src="images/create_certificate_3.png">